hurley87/irl-protocol/lazerTutorial/deployment.md

 ## Secure Private Key Handling

-You can pass a private key directly into script functions to prevent exposing it in the command line (recommended).
+You can make a private key available to a script directly to prevent exposing it in the command line (recommended).

-⚠️ **NEVER place your private key inside of a script, always use secure environment variables!**
+⚠️ **NEVER place your private key in a script in plaintext, always use environment variables!**

 ```js
 function run() public {